Search by Keyword

 In October of 2005, Uncut Magazine named "She Loves You" the third biggest song that changed the world (after "Heartbreak Hotel" and "Like A Rolling Stone").

-But the undeniable reason for claiming "She Loves You" as The Beatles' signature song lies in the simple phrase, "yeah, yeah, yeah."
-Headlines around the world grabbed hold of this nonsense phrase and propelled the "fab-four" into the western world's consciousness forever.
-Four and a half decades later (and assuredly for many more to come), this phrase will be synonymous with one group and one group alone.
+The undeniable reason for claiming "She Loves You" as The Beatles' signature song lies in the iconic but simple phrase, "yeah, yeah, yeah."
+Headlines from around the world grabbed hold of this nonsensical phrase and propelled the "fab-four" into the western world's consciousness forever.
+Multiple decades later, this phrase will be synonymous with one group and one group alone.

 Majestic Ballroom, Newcastle